james-401-advanced-javascript/data-structures-and-algorithms/challenges/findMaximum/README.md

 - BinaryTree.findMaximumBinaryTree()

   - This method takes in the node of a numeric Binary Tree, and returns the value of the node with the greatest numerical value

-- BinaryTree.preOrder()

-  - This method traverses the tree using the pattern root >> left >> right and returns an array of the traversed values.

-- BinaryTree.inOrder()

-  - This method traverses the tree using the pattern left >> root >> right and returns an array of the traversed values.

-- BinaryTree.postOrder()

-  - This method traverses the tree using the pattern left >> right >> root and returns an array of the traversed values.